-Generic name: soybean oil
+Generic name: SOYBEAN OIL

-Dosage form: I.V fat emulsion
+Dosage form: intravenous emulsion

-The initial infusion rate of the nutrient admixture in adults should be the equivalent of 0.1 g fat/minute for the first 15 to 30 minutes of infusion.
-If no untoward reactions occur (see ADVERSE REACTIONS section), the infusion rate of the nutrient admixture can be increased to be equivalent to 0.2 g fat/minute.
-For adults, the admixture should not contain more than 330 mL of Intralipid® 30% on the first day of therapy.
+The initial rate of infusion in adults should be 0.5 mL/minute for the first 15 to 30 minutes of infusion.
+If no untoward reactions occur (see ADVERSE REACTIONS section), the infusion rate can be increased to 1 mL/minute.
+Not more than 500 mL of Intralipid 20% should be infused into adults on the first day of therapy.
 If the patient has no untoward reactions, the dose can be increased on the following day.
-The daily dosage should not exceed 2.5 g of fat/kg of body weight (8.3 mL of Intralipid® 30% per kg).
-Intralipid® should make up no more than 60% of the total caloric input to the patient.
-Carbohydrate and a source of amino acids should comprise the remaining caloric input.
+The daily dosage should not exceed 2.5 g of fat/kg of body weight (12.5 mL of Intralipid 20% per kg).
+Intralipid 20% (A 20% I.V.
+Fat Emulsion) should make up no more than 60% of the total caloric input to the patient.
+Maximum infusion rate should not exceed 0.1 g/kg/hr.

 Essential Fatty Acid Deficiency